AndrewTong-Cyber/CCNA-Network-Studies/Notes/SecondLab.md

 ## MAC Address Table

-- Switch keeps a table of which MAC address is on which port
+- A table inside a switch that maps MAC addresses to ports
-- When a frame arrives switch learns where that device is
+- Switch learns MAC addresses automatically as devices send data
-- Next time it knows exactly where to send data
+- If destination MAC is known = sends directly to that port
-- If destination is unknown switch floods all ports
+- If destination MAC is unknown = floods all ports

 ## Ping